-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 If it were discovered that China was, in fact, using consumer electronics exports to spy on American citizens and businesses en masse, the consequences would be utterly disastrous for it.

-Not just in terms of jeopardizing its export business in the US but also in every country it does business with.
+Not just in terms of jeopardizing its export business in the US but also in every country it does business with now.
 It would be catastrophic for the country's image and would throw the global consumer electronics industry into utter chaos.

-Read also: 10 best smartphones not made in China
+Also: 10 best smartphones not made in China

 All kinds of stuff come from China